sprawlpunks/sprawlpunks.github.io/index.md

 ## Approach

-Other systems have focussed on indexing and providing gateways into web3, but haven't committed to never leaving web3.
+Other systems focus on providing gateways into web3, but few commit to building everything on the interchain.

 Our approach started at messaging, the building block of any true social platform.
 To achieve this, you need: